-- (a) The Authorized Representatives, in consultation with Bond Counsel, the Financial Advisor and the other officers of the District are, and each of them acting alone is, hereby authorized and directed to issue and deliver the Bonds and to establish the initial aggregate Principal Amount thereof; provided, however, that such aggregate Principal Amount shall not exceed \$100,000,000. - (b) The form of the Contract of Purchase is hereby approved.
-The Authorized Representatives are, and each of them acting alone is, authorized and directed to execute and deliver the Contract of Purchase to the Underwriters for and in the name and on behalf of the District, with such additions, changes or corrections therein as the Authorized Representative executing the same on behalf of the District may approve, in his or her discretion, as being in the best interests of the District including, without limitation (i) such changes as are necessary to reflect the final terms of the Bonds to the extent such terms differ from those set forth in this Resolution, including such changes as may be necessary to obtain credit enhancement, including bond insurance, with respect to the Bonds, such approval to be conclusively evidenced by such Authorized Representative's execution thereof and (ii) any other documents required to be executed thereunder.
+- (a) The Authorized Representatives, in consultation with Bond Counsel, the Financial Advisor and the other officers of the District are, and each of them acting alone is, hereby authorized and directed to issue and deliver the Bonds and to establish the initial aggregate Principal Amount thereof; provided, however, that such aggregate Principal Amount shall not exceed \$100,000,000. - Representatives are, and each of them acting alone is, authorized and directed to execute and deliver the Contract of Purchase to the Underwriters for and in the name and on behalf of the District, with such additions, changes or corrections therein as the Authorized Representative executing the same on behalf of the District may approve, in his or her discretion, as being in the best interests of the District including, without limitation (i) such changes as are necessary to reflect the final terms of the Bonds to the extent such terms differ from those set forth in this Resolution, including such changes as may be necessary to obtain credit enhancement, including bond insurance, with respect to the Bonds, such approval to be conclusively evidenced by such Authorized Representative's execution thereof and (ii) any other documents required to be executed thereunder.
 The Authorized Representatives are, and each of them acting alone is, hereby authorized and directed to determine the specific maturities and amounts of the Refunded